wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
+* 09/2022: I kind of feel that I am having a cursh on a girl （???!!!）
-* 08/2022: Our papers on video anomaly detection is accepted by ICDM 2022.
+* 08/2022: Our paper on video anomaly detection is accepted by ICDM 2022.
+See you in Orlando!
 * 08/2022: Our papers on unsupervised anomaly detection and semi-supervised domain adaptation are accepted by CIKM 2022.
 See you in Atlanta!
 * 05/2022: I start my summer research internship at [**MERL**](https://www.merl.com/).
 * 04/2022: Our paper on cross-domain few-shot learning is accepted by IJCAI 2022.
 * 03/2022: Our paper on trajectory prediction is accepted by CVPR 2022.
 * 12/2021: Our paper on gradient-free topology optimization is accepted by [**Nature Communications**](https://www.nature.com/ncomms/).
 * 09/2021: Start the journey at NEU, Boston, MA, after one-year remote study (due to Covid-19 and travel ban).

 Education
 ======